static-web-server/static-web-server/docs/content/getting-started.md

 # Getting Started

-[Download](./download-and-install.md) the binary for your platform and then just type
+[Download and install](./download-and-install.md) the binary for your specific platform and then just type

 ```sh
 static-web-server --port 8787 --root ./my-public-dir